-Infection cannot be ruled out in individuals who test within two weeks of sexual contact with an infected partner.
-Therefore, it is recommended that patients return for repeat testing after this window period if epidemiological treatment is not given (GRADE 1D).
+Infection cannot be ruled out in individuals who test within two weeks of sexual contact with an individual with gonorrhoea.
+Therefore, it is recommended that contacts return for repeat testing after this window period if epidemiological treatment is not given (GRADE 1D).